malmostad/wag/pages/getting_started.md

 ## Components and Widgets in the Global Assets
 Since the global assets are used in many applications and since they have a long lifecycle, we are conservative when it comes to include UI components and frameworks in the bundle.
 If you have need for components not included, add them to your own code.

 jQuery version 1.10.x is included in the global assets.
 Other third party JavaScript components can be seen in the [vendor directory](https://github.com/malmostad/intranet-assets/tree/master/vendor/assets/).
-The jQuery UI file includes the autocomplete component documented in the Forms section.
+The jQuery UI file includes the autocomplete component documented in the Forms section but not any other jQuery UI components.

 ## CSS Units
 As noted in several sections, you should use relative units in your CSS code.
 Use `em` and `%`.
 The exceptions are thin borders where you can use `1px` and forms (see the section on forms).